-including smallholder farmers and forest- dependent communities not the pla t yet started in e countries; it is anned to begin in e second half of households benefitting different meetings on sustainable production.
+including smallholder farmers and forest-dependent communities arted in 1,000 es; it is households begin in benefitting Paraguay: Ai least 3500 households benefitting different meetings on sustainable production.
 There is still no common definition of sustainable beef production, so it is not clear how the training content presents the topic.
 The training has been performed either with the university or taking opportunities of agricultural shows for example to reach producers for training.
 The team plans to have a study ready by February 2020 to present its strategy to reach 3500 beneficiaries by the end of the project., This is therefore rated on target to be achieved.
 A total of 835 people have benefited from training and/or participated in platform meetings, hence below the Mid Term Target.
 With the study to be performed to better identify beneficiaries, the end target of project beneficiaries is likely to be met.
-Area of high conservation value forest (HCVF), or equivalent, identified and set aside within commodity production landscapes for conservation of globally significant biodiversity and associated ecosystem goods and services org loca and coo the pro lega ade for app use pro with eetings were ganized with cal governments d Chaco total HCVF is HCVF is set aside Paraguay: 430.000 ha Total HCVF in the target landscape is not yet known yet, so it is difficult to assess if it is likely to be on target.
+Area of high conservation value forest (HCVF), or equivalent, identified and set aside within commodity production landscapes for conservation of globally significant biodiversity and associated ecosystem goods and services In Parmeetings organized local gover and cooperative they are process to legal envirous adequacy for an inapproach use planning project will with them areas of HV were with rnments Chaco es, as in the improve enmental allowing tegrated to land eg. The II work to map Total HCVF in the target landscape is not yet known yet, so it is difficult to assess if it is likely to be on target.
 An estimated number should be provided in 2020.
 Carbon maps of the project zones in the Chaco have been carried out using the IPCC methodology and are currently under government review.
 For the elaboration of these maps, an alternative methodology to HCS was used, because information on forest carbon content was available thanks to a REDD + project.
-The HCV methodology is not widely known and has not been used yet MS Although As the total HCVF in the target landscape is not known yet, and therefore cannot be rated as target being achieved.
-There is good progress in identifying these areas with the creation and
+The HCV methodology is not widely known and has not been used yet Although As the total HCVF in the target landscape is not known yet, and therefore cannot be rated as target being achieved.
+There is good progress in identifying these areas with the creation and in Paraguay.
+It was however decided after consultation with the Ministry of Environment and Sustainable Development (MADES) to work on the HCV methodology, and develop maps during the second part of the project.
+The project team is also working with MADES to define the best methodology to identify conservation areas for the establishment of priority set aside areas.
+Once these areas are established, the project will work with the subnational authorities to incorporate them in their land use plans.
+So, while total HCVF in the target landscape is not yet known yet, and therefore cannot be rated as target being achieved, progress is done on identifying these areas. of various maps.
+The Ministry of Environment (MADES) continues working on the methodology HCV approach, while continuing mapping .
+Two approaches are currently explored for the Chaco.
+There is work to identify

-T

-in Paraguay.
-It was however the overlaying

-decided after consultation with the of various

-Ministry of Environment and maps.
-The

-Sustainable Development (MADES) Ministry of

-to work on the HCV methodology, Environment

-and develop maps during the (MADES)

-second part of the project.
-The continues

-project team is also working with working on the

-MADES to define the best methodology

-methodology to identify HCV

-conservation areas for the approach,

-establishment of priority set aside while

-areas.
-Once these areas are continuing

-established, the project will work mapping .
-Two

-with the subnational authorities to approaches

-incorporate them in their land use are currently

-plans. explored for

-So, while total HCVF in the target the Chaco.

-landscape is not yet known yet, and There is work

-therefore cannot be rated as target to identify

-being achieved, progress is done priority zones

-on identifying these areas. in Chaco with

-the

-cooperatives,

-especially

-looking at

-biological

-corridors.

-Another

-approach is to

-explore with

-the APAD

-producers

-association

-and

-Wageningen

-University to

-establish a